evaadam23/djebbar-site-academic/content/en/publication/djebbar-khwarizmi-2013/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: Al-Khwarizmi, l’algèbre et le calcul indien
+title: Al-Khwarizmi, Algebra and Indian Arithmetic
 subtitle: ''
-summary: "l-Khwârizmî, L'algèbre et Le calcul indien.
+summary: "l-Khwârizmî, Algebra and Indian calculus.
-Le mot algèbre tire son origine du titre de l'ouvrage Kitâb al-jabr wa'l-muqabala, de l'astronome, géographe et mathématicien persan al-Khwârizmî (780-850).
-Largement traduit et répandu en Europe, sous le terme général d'Algorismus (qui a donné lui-même le mot algorithme), on y trouve l'énoncé de la distributivité, la règle dite des signes, la solution de tous les types d'équations du second degré et la résolution de multiples problèmes...."
+The word algebra originates from the title of the work Kitâb al-jabr wa'l-muqabala, by the Persian astronomer, geographer and mathematician al-Khwârizmî (780-850).
+Widely translated and widespread in Europe, under the general term of Algorismus (which itself gave the word algorithm), we find the statement of distributivity, the so-called rule of signs, the solution of all types of quadratic equations and solving multiple problems..."
 authors:
 - Ahmed Djebbar
 tags: []